 Murano vs. Heat

 Murano deals with applications while Heat orchestrates infrastructure.
 In fact Murano utilizes an infrastructure orchestration layer such as Heat to provision the underlying VMs, networking and storage.
-With Murano version 0.6 (Juno release), it is possible to upload applications written in the HOT (Heat Orchestration Template) format.
+With Murano Juno, it is possible to upload applications written in the HOT (Heat Orchestration Template) format.
 This format is supported by the Murano CLI tool, which automatically generates a proper Murano application package from the HOT template supplied by the user.

 Application Lifesycle: Murano Application Actions

-The Murano 0.6 release introduces the ability to define special workflows as part of a Murano application definition, exposing application-specific actions which should be performed as part of lifecycle management.
+The Murano Juno release introduces the ability to define special workflows as part of a Murano application definition, exposing application-specific actions which should be performed as part of lifecycle management.
 Examples might include:

 - Auto-scaling workflows to define specific scale-up and scale-down actions